-We submitted an IND in the first quarter of 2020 for CK-271, a second cardiac myosin inhibitor.
-We plan to start a Phase 1 study of CK-271 in the second quarter of 2020.
+In the first quarter of 2020, we submitted an IND for CK-271, a second cardiac myosin inhibitor, and we were notified by the FDA that the IND was accepted.
+We plan to start a Phase 1 study of CK-271 in the third quarter of 2020.
 One of the hallmarks of Cytokinetics' research and development approach has been to advance multiple compounds to enable potential expansion of a drug development program into different indications and patient populations.
-CK-271 may afford us the opportunity to expand the clinical development program beyond obstructive and non-obstructive HCM and explore other potential patient populations that may benefit from a cardiac myosin inhibitor.